mchl-mccrthy/bias-correction/README.md

 # bias-correction

-A MATLAB workflow for bias correction of historical gridded climate datasets using station observations and empirical quantile mapping, with optional preservation of observed station trends.
+A MATLAB workflow for bias correction of historical gridded climate data using station observations and empirical quantile mapping, with option to preserve station trends.

 **Author:** Michael McCarthy